Applying for a new student visa

 Students renewing their visas should refer to the Department of Immigration and Border Protection (DIBP) for up-to-date and complete information.
-If you have specific questions about your student visa, you may also seek assistance from a Compliance Officer or an International Student Adviser.
+If you have specific questions about your student visa, you may also seek assistance from a Compliance Officer.

 Please be aware of your visa assessment level and the requirements (including financial requirements) for your country.

-We strongly urge you to start the visa-renewal process at least 4-6 weeks BEFORE your student visa expires.
+We recommend that you to start collecting the relevant documents and making the necessary appointments required for the visa-renewal process at least 4-6 weeks BEFORE your student visa expires.

 Deakin University encourages all students to apply for their visa renewals ONSHORE in Australia.
 Applying for offshore locations may result in delays and prevent you from returning to Australia in time to commence your studies.